mlauter/RemoteAC/README.md

 RemoteAC
 ========
-turning a dumb window air conditioner into a remote-controllable, programmable AC
+Turning a dumb window air conditioner into a remote-controllable, programmable AC.

 ## Dependencies
 Server side: